thomasverardo/kd-tree_parallel/README.md

  In general, the choice of the pivotal point is clearly a critical step in the building of the tree since from that it descends how balanced the resulting tree will be.
 In fact, a large fraction of theoretical work on trees is exactly about that.
 However, here is where the assumption A2 above comes in to simplify this assignment; since you can assume that your data are homogeneously distributed in every dimension, a simple and good choice is to pick the median element along each dimension.
  Then, the basic data structure for a node of your kd- tree should resemble to something like the following

- NOTE: the floating point size of the coordinates could be either float or double; in the code snippet here above you find the way to decide it at compile-time.

- A node which has no children node (i.e. left and right are NULL pointers) contains only a data point and is called a leaf.
-The choice of which is the splitting dimension at each iteration is also critical.
-A quite common basic choice is to round-robin through the dimensions, like

 ```
 #if !defined(DOUBLE_PRECISION)
 #define float_t float